xando/pyarrow-bigquery/README.md

 **Parameters:**

+- `

-- `source`: `str`
+source`: `str`
-  BigQuery table location.
+  The BigQuery table location.

 - `project`: `str`, *default* `None`
-  BigQuery execution project, also the billing project.
+  The BigQuery execution project, also the billing project.
 If not provided, it will be extracted from `source`.

 - `columns`: `str`, *default* `None`
-  Columns to download.
+  The columns to download.
 When not provided, all available columns will be downloaded.

 - `row_restrictions`: `str`, *default* `None`
-  Row level filtering executed on the BigQuery side.
-More in [BigQuery documentation](https://cloud.google.com/bigquery/docs/reference/storage/rpc/google.cloud.bigquery.storage.v1beta1).
+  Row-level filtering executed on the BigQuery side.
+More information is available in the [BigQuery documentation](https://cloud.google.com/bigquery/docs/reference/storage/rpc/google.cloud.bigquery.storage.v1beta1).

 - `worker_type`: `threading.Thread | multiprocessing.Process`, *default* `threading.Thread`
-  Worker backend for fetching data.
+  The worker backend for fetching data.

 - `worker_count`: `int`, *default* `os.cpu_count()`
-  Number of threads or processes to use for fetching data from BigQuery.
+  The number of threads or processes to use for fetching data from BigQuery.

 - `batch_size`: `int`, *default* `100`
-  Batch size used for fetching.
-Table will be automatically split to this value.
+  The batch size used for fetching.
+The table will be automatically split into this value.

 ```python
 import pyarrow as pa